barteljan/VISPER/README.md

 Let's start with the routePattern.
 It is an String that describes the route used to match this controller.

-That means the routePattern `var routePattern: String = "/start"` will be matched by the url `var url = URL(string: "/start")`.
-Starts easy but ends complicated ... routePatterns can contain variables, wildcards and other stuff (You can find more about them in the [RoutePattern](#routepatterns) section), let's pretend for the moment that we have a complete understanding about how they work :grimacing: .
+That means the routePattern `var routePattern: String = "/start"` will be matched by the url `var url = URL(string: "/start")` ... starts easy but ends complicated ... routePatterns can contain variables, wildcards and other stuff (You can find more about them in the [RoutePattern](#routepatterns) section), let's pretend for the moment that we have a complete understanding about how they work :grimacing: .

 The next method is quite straight forward, the `makeController(routeResult: RouteResult) -> UIViewController` function should